When to Call 911

 Who caused the incident when the incident occurred?

 The questions we ask will be different if the incident is in progress rather than if the situation occurred the night before.
 If the incident you are calling about just occurred, or 5 to 10 minutes prior, the next set of questions we ask may be about the person you think is responsible for causing the problem or the situation.

 So let’s talk about how to describe a person or suspect.

 How to Describe a Person or Suspect

 When we give a suspect description to an officer, we describe that person in a certain

 manner.
-We start from the top of their head and work our way down to the toes.
-For example we might say something like this:
+We start from the top of our heads and work our way down to the toes.
+For example, we might say something like this:

-For the clothing description we start from the outside and move in towards the body from the top of the head and moving down to the toes.
+For the clothing description, we start from the outside and move in towards the body from the top of the head and move down to the toes.
 For example;

 Information Needed If A Vehicle Was Involved

 How would one give information to the Dispatcher or Call Taker if a vehicle was involved?
 There are certain questions asked, and in a certain order for a vehicle description.
 The reason we ask these questions in this way is that the officer responding to the call may spot a similar vehicle on the way to your call, the same color or year, or the same make or body style.
 If possible, we would like the license plate too.